awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/understanding.md

 Training creates a model and trains it to predict the presence of anomalies in images\.
 A new version of your model is created each time you train\.

 At the start of training, Amazon Lookout for Vision chooses the most suitable algorithm to train your model with\.
 The model is trained and then tested\.
-In [Getting started](getting-started.md), you train a single dataset project, the dataset is internally split to create a training dataset and a test dataset\.
+In [Getting started with Amazon Lookout for Vision](getting-started.md), you train a single dataset project, the dataset is internally split to create a training dataset and a test dataset\.
 You can also create a project that has separate training and test datasets\.
 In this configuration, Amazon Lookout for Vision trains your model with the training dataset and tests the model with the test dataset\.

 **Important**
 You are charged for the amount of time that it takes to successfully train your model\.